elisa97/Taskmanager/README.md

         is like a sign in with this User, it will show an overview of the Projects of the User

 * ***Projects***
-    Only 1 *Project Overview* of a Project can be shown at the same time.
+    Only 1 *Project Overview* of a Project can be shown at a time.
     Projects can organize arbitrary Tasks.
 But they are connected to the Project:
     **Tasks are Project specific and can't be shared with other Projects or other Users!**
     * create *Project*